kasper/phoenix/docs/docs/api/22-window.md

 # Window

-Use the `Window`-object to control windows.
+Use Window to control app windows.
 Every screen (i.e. display) combines to form a large rectangle.
 Every window lives within this rectangle and their position can be altered by giving coordinates inside this rectangle.
 To position a window to a specific display, you need to calculate its position within the large rectangle.
 To figure out the coordinates for a given screen, use the functions in `Screen`.
 Beware that a window can get stale if you keep a reference to it and it is for instance closed while you do so.

 ## Interface